Fatheras/Chat/README.md

 -bootstrap 4.1.
 Used earlier, in this project was almost not used

 -jquery library.
-Used before, a huge toolkit
+Used earlier, a huge toolkit

 # How to start
-use git clone to download the application => use command npm install to install necessary packages => use npm start to start the application.
+Use git clone to download the application => use command npm install to install necessary packages => use npm start to start the application.